-The near-peer threats underscore the importance of defence technology trends such as large operational and training intelligence data sets processed, integrated, and made available for use in real-time.
+The near-peer threats underscore the importance of defence technology trends such as joint training, large operational and training intelligence data sets processed, integrated, and made available for use in real-time.
 Common operating views amongst the five domains (Air, Land, Sea, Space, and Cyber) are being integrated across large scale interoperable training systems.
-Digital twins in an immersive synthetic world are being assembled to bridge the boundaries between real-time operations, intelligence, training, and planning.
 Addressing the pilot shortage and pilot training cycles continue to be a priority given the challenges of the complex fifth-generation fighter platforms.